Tauqir1234/SYNCHRONOUS-UP-COUNTER/README.md

 **THEORY**

+When counter is clocked such that each flip-flop in the counter is triggered at the same time , the counter is called synchronous counter.

 **4 bit synchronous UP Counter**

 If we enable each J-K flip-flop to toggle based on whether or not all preceding flip-flop outputs (Q) are “high,” we can obtain the same counting sequence as the asynchronous circuit without the ripple effect, since each flip-flop in this circuit will be clocked at exactly the same time: